-

 The Network

-For this article, an example network is configured in Kea for DHCPv4 and also DHCPv6.
+For this article, an example network is configured in Kea for DHCPv4 and DHCPv6.
 This is a very simple network consisting of only one IPv4 subnet (192.0.2.0/24) and one IPv6 subnet (2001:db8:192:0::/64).
-There is a single host reservation for a printer (192.0.2.200 and 2001:db8:192:0::200 respectively).
-For simplicity, the configurations does not make use of client classes, which are covered in detail in Understanding Client Classification as well as in the Kea ARM.
+There is a single host reservation for a printer (192.0.2.200 and 2001:db8:192:0::200, respectively).
+For simplicity, the configurations do not make use of client classes, which are covered in detail in Understanding Client Classification and in the Kea ARM.

 DHCPv4 Configuration